 For information on configuring static routes, see the "Implementing Static Routes" chapter in the Routing Configuration Guide for Cisco ASR 9000 Series Routers.

-The following example depicts a configuration of a static route for an IPv4 destination over an SR policy according to following parameters:
+The following example depicts a configuration of a static route for an IPv4 destination over an SR policy.